Why am I bloated in the morning?

 2. Last night was salty

 Sodium pulls water into your tissue.
-A meal of 3 to 4 grams of sodium (most restaurant meals, takeaways, or anything with soy sauce, miso, parmesan, or olives) will leave you holding extra fluid for 12 to 24 hours.
+A high-salt meal (most restaurant meals, takeaways, or anything with soy sauce, miso, parmesan, or olives) makes your body hold on to extra fluid for up to a day or so while your kidneys catch up.
 The puffy version of morning bloat (rings tight, face a bit fuller, no real wind) is almost always this.

 What to try: eat a lower-sodium dinner the night before any morning that matters.
 Drink a glass of water with potassium-rich food (banana, avocado, leafy greens) the next morning to help your kidneys flush.